patrickjuchli/basic-ftp/README.md

 example()
 ```

-You can also work with directories and their content.
-The next example makes sure a remote path exists, creating all intermediate directories as necessary.
-It makes sure the target directory is empty and uploads the contents of a local one.
+The next example shows how to work with directories and their content.
+First, we make sure a remote path exists, creating all directories as necessary.
+We then remove any existing directories or files from it and upload the contents of a local one.

 ```js
 await client.ensureDir("my/remote/path")